 In reality, it took a few more months for the first hamburgers to be ready with the biggest problem being the whiteness of the lab meat due to the lack of myoglobin, the iron carrying blood protein that gives meat its color.

-This biotech challenge was solved with the addition of a little beet juice and saffron for “natural” color along with the lab-grown bovine beef muscle cells, salt, egg powder, and bread crumbs.
+This biotech challenge was solved with the addition of a little beet juice and saffron for “natural” color along with the lab-grown bovine beef muscle cells, salt, egg powder, and enriched breadcrumbs.

 Dr. Post did the honors by cooking up and serving the frankenburgers himself at the high profile tasting.

 All together now, “Ewwwwwwwwwww!”

 Proponents of lab grown meat say that development of this technology and widespread availability is critical to head off a “looming” food crisis and an environmental catastrophe due to rising population and a growing demand for meat in countries such as China and Brazil.
 Plant-based protein substitutes like seitan and soy protein have helped somewhat, but the popularity of these products has not taken hold in mass markets.